rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 language: english
 layout: post
 comments: true
-title: 'Writing your own password manager with `gnupg` and BASH'
+title: 'Writing your own password manager with gnupg and shell'
 ---

-# <p hidden>Writing your own password manager with \`gnupg\` and BASH<p hidden>
+# <p hidden>Writing your own password manager with gnupg and BASH<p hidden>

 **TL;DR**: In this post I will walk through the implementation of a simple, yet complete password manager in pure shell script.
-This may seem a daunting task, but as you will see, the important bit is already solved by `gnupg`, and all we need to do is to write some "clue" scripts.
+This may seem a daunting task, but as you will see, the important bits are already solved by `gnupg`, and all we need to do is to write some “glue” code.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>

 ### Password managers

 Passwords are important.
-I think I don't need to convince you about that.
+I think I don't need to convince you of that.
-Chances are that you never really though much about your password's safety.
-If you never did so, I recommend you to read [this great post](http://blog.codinghorror.com/your-password-is-too-damn-short/) by Jeff Atwood
+Chances are that you never really though much about your password's safety, and if you never did so, I recommend you to read [this great post](http://blog.codinghorror.com/your-password-is-too-damn-short/) by Jeff
-(of coding horror) to understand why you should care.
+Atwood (of coding horror) to understand why you should care.

-There are many services that provide you "password management in the cloud", like [Zoho's Vault](https://www.zoho.com/vault/?gclid%3DCKSskp2Ly8gCFQ8GkQod4WAGMw), [Lastpass](https://lastpass.com/), [Onepassword](https://agilebits.com/onepassword).
+There are many services that provide you “password management in the cloud”, like [Zoho's Vault](https://www.zoho.com/vault/?gclid%3DCKSskp2Ly8gCFQ8GkQod4WAGMw), [Lastpass](https://lastpass.com/), [Onepassword](https://agilebits.com/onepassword).
 I never really used any of these, and the very idea of storing my passwords in the cloud makes me cringe. (for no good reason actually.
 I'm not a security person).
-Also, none of these services are free (as in beer and as in speech), and they are too much expensive for my taste.
+Also, none of these services are free (as in beer and as in speech), and they are too expensive for my taste.

 As Jeff Atwood explains, your password should be long and random in order to give a bad time for anyone trying to crack it.
 We will be able to generate, store and remember passwords with, say, 64 random characters with the simple script we are going to write.

-### How do we store the passwords then?
+### What are we going to do then?

 Password management should be simple.
-Each password will live inside a `gpg` encrypted file whose name is the name of the password (Oh, RLY?).
+In our solution, each password will live inside a `gpg` encrypted file whose name is the name of the password (Oh, RLY?).
 Being plain-text files, these files can be moved from computer to computer without any hassle.
-I do keep mines on Copy (FIXME: link).
+I do keep mine on [Copy](https://copy.com?r%3DmvbJow).

 The minimum set of features we expect from our password manager are: